Harold Ramirez Player Props: Rays vs. White Sox

 Harold Ramirez At The Plate

-- Ramirez is hitting .354 with four doubles, a triple, five home runs and six walks.
+- Ramirez is batting .333 with four doubles, a triple, five home runs and six walks.

-- In 68.4% of his games this year (13 of 19), Ramirez has picked up at least one hit, and in eight of those games (42.1%) he recorded multiple hits.
+- In 65.0% of his 20 games this season, Ramirez has picked up at least one hit.
+He's also had eight multi-hit games.

-- He has gone deep in 26.3% of his games this year, and 6.9% of his trips to the plate.
+- In 25.0% of his games this season, he has hit a long ball, and 6.6% of his trips to the dish.

-- Ramirez has had at least one RBI in 36.8% of his games this year (seven of 19), with more than one RBI three times (15.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- Ramirez has driven home a run in seven games this season (35.0%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.